lucydot/ChooChoo/docs/index.md

 ## What is ChooChoo?

 ✨ ChooChoo encourages learning through self-assessment, collaboration and diagnostic teaching.
-You can read more about the pedagogy underlying ChooChoo here (TODO: link).
+You can read more about the pedagogy underlying ChooChoo [here](./pedagogy.md).

 ✨ Students and instructors interact with ChooChoo-bot through a Github issue thread.
 This makes ChooChoo especially relevant to those who already teach using Github.
 It's also a great way to introduce your students to the wonderful world of Git, Github and version control!